-- 1.1 The Supplier is entitled to sub-contract its obligations under the DPS Contract to the Key Subcontractors identified on the Platform. - 1.2 The Supplier is entitled to sub-contract its obligations under an Order Contract to Key Subcontractors listed on the Platform who are specifically nominated in the Order Form. - 1.3 Where during the Contract Period the Supplier wishes to enter into a new Key Sub-contract or replace a Key Subcontractor, it must obtain the prior written consent of CCS and the Buyer and the Supplier shall, at the time of requesting such consent, provide CCS and the Buyer with the information detailed in Paragraph 1.4.
+- 1. The Supplier is entitled to sub-contract its obligations under the DPS Contract to the Key Subcontractors identified on the Platform. - 2.
+The Supplier is entitled to sub-contract its obligations under an Order Contract to Key Subcontractors listed on the Platform who are specifically nominated in the Order Form. - 3.
+Where during the Contract Period the Supplier wishes to enter into a new Key Sub-contract or replace a Key Subcontractor, it must obtain the prior written consent of CCS and the Buyer and the Supplier shall, at the time of requesting such consent, provide CCS and the Buyer with the information detailed in Paragraph 1.4.
 The decision of CCS and the Buyer to consent or not will not be unreasonably withheld or delayed.
 Where CCS consents to the appointment of a new Key Subcontractor then they will be added to the Platform.
-Where the Buyer consents to the appointment of a new Key Subcontractor section of the Order Form.
-CCS and the Buyer may reasonably withhold their consent to the appointment of a Key Subcontractor if it considers that: - 1.3.1 the appointment of a proposed Key Subcontractor may prejudice the provision of the Deliverables or may be contrary to its interests; - 1.3.2 the proposed Key Subcontractor is unreliable and/or has not provided reliable goods and or reasonable services to its other customers; and/or - 1.3.3 the proposed Key Subcontractor employs unfit persons. - 1.4 The Supplier shall provide CCS and the Buyer with the following information in respect of the proposed Key Subcontractor: - 1.4.1 the proposed Key Subcontractor's name, registered office and company registration number; - 1.4.2 the scope/description of any Deliverables to be provided by the proposed Key Subcontractor; - 1.4.3 where the proposed Key Subcontractor is an Affiliate of the Supplier, evidence that demonstrates to the reasonable satisfaction of the CCS and the Buyer that the proposed Key Sub-Contract has been agreed on "arm's-length" terms; - 1.4.4 for CCS, the Key Sub-Contract price expressed as a percentage of the total projected DPS Price over the DPS Contract Period; - 1.4.5 for the Buyer, the Key Sub-Contract price expressed as a percentage of the total projected Charges over the Order Contract Period; and
+Where the Buyer consents to the appointment of a new Key Subcontractor then they will be added to the Key Subcontractor section of the Order Form.
+CCS and the Buyer may reasonably withhold their consent to the appointment of a Key Subcontractor if it considers that: - the appointment of a proposed Key Subcontractor may prejudice the provision of the Deliverables or may be contrary to its interests: - the proposed Key Subcontractor is unreliable and/or has not provided reliable goods and or reasonable services to its other customers; and/or - 3. the proposed Key Subcontractor employs unfit persons. - 4.
+The Supplier shall provide CCS and the Buyer with the following information in respect of the proposed Key Subcontractor: - 1. the proposed Key Subcontractor's name, registered office and company registration number; - 2. the scope/description of any Deliverables to be provided by the proposed Key Subcontractor; - 3. where the proposed Key Subcontractor is an Affiliate of the Supplier, evidence that demonstrates to the reasonable satisfaction of the CCS and the Buyer that the proposed Key Sub-Contract has been agreed on "arm's-length" terms; - 4. for CCS, the Key Sub-Contract price expressed as a percentage of the total projected DPS Price over the DPS Contract Period; - for the Buyer, the Key Sub-Contract price expressed as a percentage of the total projected Charges over the Order Contract Period; and